 Used to release the cortical portion of the osteotomy without altering the density of the cancellous bone.

-Cortical Release (CR) Drills are used for bone profiling when placing healing abutments or accommodating multi-unit abutments in ALL-ON-X CASES.
-You can term it as a bone profiling drill.
+Cortical Release (CR) Drills are used for bone profiling when placing healing abutments or accommodating multi unit abutment in ALL-ON-X CASES.

 Scallop Shaped (SS) Drills

-- Sculpting and shaping of the “bedding” for future restoration.
+Used for the sculpting and shaping of the “bedding” for the future restoration

 The Extension Drill is supplied for better access when working with long adjacent teeth (anterior maxilla).